Home » Posts tagged 'strategy'

 In an interview segment released yesterday by TRT World, Francesco Femia, the Co-Founder of the Center for Climate and Security and CEO of the Council on Strategic Risks, spoke with host Ghida Fakhry and WRI’s Rebecca Carter about the increasing evidence of a connection between climate change and conflict, the growing bipartisan consensus in the United States about the security risks of climate change, and the idea of action on climate and security as a strategic benefit for countries that wish to expand their leadership and influence.
 The interview begins at 17:45, below.

-Unprecedented Risks, Unprecedented Foresight: A “Responsibility to Prepare” Strategy for the United States in 2020
+Unprecedented Risks, Unprecedented Foresight: A “Responsibility to Prepare and Prevent” Strategy for the United States in 2021

 The bad news is that the United States and its allies currently face unprecedented risks from climate change; nuclear, biological and chemical weapons; authoritarian nationalism; and other disruptive trends.
 The good news is that the U.S. and its allies, due to advances in data-analysis technologies, including AI, also possess unprecedented foresight about these risks.
-That combination of unprecedented risks and unprecedented foresight underlines a Responsibility to Prepare.
-This responsibility will fall to whomever assumes the office of the President of the United States in 2020. (more…)
+That combination of unprecedented risks and unprecedented foresight underlines a Responsibility to Prepare and Prevent.
+This responsibility will fall to whomever assumes the office of the President of the United States in 2021. (more…)

 By Neil Bhatiya, Climate and Diplomacy Fellow, The Center for Climate and Security